-- data (string/numpy array/scipy.sparse/pd.DataFrame/DataTable) Data source of DMatrix.
+- data (string/numpy.array/scipy.sparse/pd.DataFrame/dt.Frame) Data source of DMatrix.
 When data is string type, it represents the path libsvm format txt file, or binary file that xgboost can read from. - label (list or numpy 1-D array, optional) Label of the training data. - missing (float, optional) Value in the data which needs to be present as a missing value.
-If None, defaults to np.nan. - weight (list or numpy 1-D array, optional) Weight for each instance. - silent (boolean, optional) Whether print messages during construction - feature_names (list, optional) Set names for features. - feature_types (list, optional) Set types for features. - nthread (integer, optional) Number of threads to use for loading data from numpy array.
-If -1, uses maximum threads available on the system.
+If None, defaults to np.nan. - weight (list or numpy 1-D array , optional) Weight for each instance.